 Poland, the world's 22nd largest economy in terms of GDP, joined the European Union in 2004.

-This politically stable country continues to develop rapidly as it is the leading European economy in terms of annual GDP growth (4.8% in 2017), and did not experience a recession during the 2008 crisis.
+This politically stable country continues to develop rapidly as it is one of the leading European economies in terms of annual GDP growth (4.8% in 2017), and did not experience a recession during the 2008 crisis.

-There are many advantages to investing in Poland.
+There are many advantages to invest in Poland.

 1- Prices are still affordable (around €2,500 per m² for Kraków, the country's second largest city, for example), and rental yields are high.

 2- The Polish tax system, which defies all competition (between 0 and 8.5% tax on rents depending on the type of property).